hansbuehler/cdxbasics/README.md

         data = subdir.read(file)
         ...

-To obtain a list of all files  in our directory which have the correct extension, use <tt>keys()</tt>.
+To obtain a list of all files  in our directory which have the correct extension, use `keys()`.

 ##### Writing